NotStatilko/tgback/README.md

 After all these operations, you will receive a `.tgback` file.
 This is your backup file.
 The `.session` file should automatically be deleted; if this file remains, **be sure to delete it**.

-**If you accidentally declassified your API ID and API Hash, go to Active Sessions and terminate your application session.**
+**If you accidentally declassified your decrypted backup, go to Active Sessions and terminate your application session.**
 `Settings -> Privacy and Security -> Active Sessions`. **Your application should not be active since backup**, periodically check it out.
 If you see something suspicious - **immediately disconnect the session**.
 After disconnecting, your account will not be access even if the attacker has the secret parameters of your application.